Introduction

 How to Avoid This

-• Enable activity tracking
+- Enable activity tracking across users and records

-• Monitor login attempts and data changes
+- Monitor login attempts and sensitive data changes

-• Set alerts for suspicious behavior
+- Set alerts for unusual behavior

 6. Insecure CRM Integrations and APIs